dotnet/EntityFramework.Docs/docs/getting-started/x-plat/guide.rst

         ~/ConsoleApp/ $ dnx . ef migration add MyFirstMigration

  - Apply the migrations.
-    You can now using the existing migration to create the database file and creates the tables.
+    You can now begin using the existing migration to create the database file and creates the tables.

     .. code-block:: console